Keeping Your Smile White, Bright, and Healthy

 - Chromogen, the deep color in red wine.

-- Acid content in wine etches teeth and makes them more prone to pick up stain.
+- Acid content in wine that etches teeth and makes them more prone to staining.

 - Tannins in wine help the stain bind to teeth.